Audience analysis: Specific applications of audience analysis

-R. C. Goldworthy, C. B. Mayhorn and A. W. Meade, dealt with the hazard mitigation, including warning development, validation, and dissemination as an important aspect of product safety and workplace and consumer protection in their article "Warnings in Manufacturing: Improving Hazard-Mitigation Messaging through Audience Analysis".
-In this study, they focused on the potential role of latent class analysis in regards to the audience analysis performed in hazard communication and warning messages.
+R. C. Goldworthy, C. B. Mayhorn and A. W. Meade dealt with hazard mitigation, including warning development, validation, and dissemination, as an important aspect of product safety and workplace and consumer protection in their article "Warnings in Manufacturing: Improving Hazard-Mitigation Messaging through Audience Analysis."
+In this study, they focused on the potential role of latent class analysis in regard to the audience analysis performed in hazard communication and warning messages.
 Their qualitative study involved 700 adult and adolescent participants who answered a structured questionnaire about prescription medication history and behaviors.
 The identification of latent classes based on behaviors of interest facilitated tailoring hazard-mitigation efforts to specific groups.
 Although their study is limited, in that all participants were between the ages of 12 and 44 and were from heavily populated urban areas (so the generalizability of the data to rural settings has not been generated), this study establishes that latent class analysis can play a vital role.
 They conclude that latent analysis is a worthwhile addition to the analytical toolbox because it allows, in this case, risk reduction and hazard-mitigation efforts to tailor interventions to a diverse target audience.
 For the technical writer, analyzing latent classes would enable them to better identify homogeneous groups within the broader population of readers and across many variables to tailor messages to these better-specified groups.

-The population of older adults is growing, and Gail Lippincott asserts that technical communicators have not accounted for the needs of these audiences, nor drawn from the wide range of research on aging.
-In her article "Gray Matters: Where are the Technical Communicator in Research and Design for Aging Audiences?", Lippincott suggests four challenges that practitioners, educators, and researchers must undertake to accommodate older adults' physical, cognitive, and emotional needs: They must refine the demographic variable of age, operationalize age to enrich current methods of audience analysis, investigate multidisciplinary sources of aging research, and participate in research on aging by offering our expertise in document design and communication strategies.
+The population of older adults is growing, and Gail Lippincott asserts that technical communicators have not accounted for the needs of these audiences nor drawn from the wide range of research on aging.
+In her article "Gray Matters: Where are the Technical Communicator in Research and Design for Aging Audiences?"
+Lippincott suggests four challenges that practitioners, educators, and researchers must undertake to accommodate older adults' physical, cognitive, and emotional needs: They must refine the demographic variable of age, operationalize age to enrich current methods of audience analysis, investigate multidisciplinary sources of aging research, and participate in research on aging by offering our expertise in document design and communication strategies.
 Lippincott acknowledges that there is so much more research that must be done in this area, for "the body of literature on older adults and computer use is relatively small."
 Lippincott provides insight into an often overlooked audience that technical communicators must learn to address.

 Teresa Lipus argues that devoting company resources to produce adequate instructions for international users is both practical and ethical.
 She also provides a brief overview of the consumer protection measures that leading U.S. trade partners have implemented.
 She also presents the following guidelines for developing adequate instructions for international audiences: